theironcook/Backbone.ModelBinder/README.md

 ````

 Here, the converter is leveraging the Backbone.ModelBinder.CollectionConverter - this converts Backbone Models to ids.
-The select element's values are defined with the possible model's ids.
+The select element's values are defined with the possible Model's ids.
-The net result is that the nested model will be whatever the user selected in the view with little effort.
+The net result is that the nested Model will be whatever the user selected in the view with little effort.

 <br><br>